 Yes but, if you are intending to spend more than a few hundred pounds in a short period of time with a Credit Card, we strongly advise you to forewarn your card issuer.
 Because of the high level of fraud, a sudden change in spending habits can automatically trigger the international clearing system to request further information from the person using the card.
 This can be embarrassing for both us and you but, more importantly, it may mean your payment is not authorised even though there may be sufficient funds in your account.
 A call from France can rectify the situation but it can take up to 15 precious minutes, causing a potential crisis if you’re making that final dash to the ferry.

 Brittany Ferries operate both classic cruise ferries and fastcraft services from Poole and Portsmouth to either Cherbourg or Caen (Ouistreham).
 Click here to see your options in more detail.
-Irish Ferries launched the magnificent MV Oscar Wilde in December 2007 to operate the Rosslare to France route with up to 3 crossings per week to Cherbourg.
+Irish Ferries launched the magnificent MV Oscar Wilde in December 2007 to operate the Rosslare to France route with up to 3 crossings per week to Cherbourg and 1 on Sunday.
 We are pleased to be supplying all wines in the onboard à la carte restaurant so why not try a bottle with your dinner before purchasing from us the following day!
-Another option is the new compagny Celtic link for crossing all over the year, with more crossings per week, and cheaper than the other irish compagny but less comfortable.
+Another option is the new compagny Stena Line for crossing all over the year, with more crossings per week, and cheaper than the other irish compagny but less comfortable.
 What do you exepct ?

 All wines come in 75cl bottles except where stated otherwise.
 Unless you intend to consume your wine quickly, you should give a little thought to where it may be stored.
 Obviously, there are very few households equipped with a cellar but follow these few simple rules and you should be alright.
 Rule number one is that the cork stays moist and in contact with the liquid.
 The cork wiill expand to form a virtually airtight seal but will shrink if allowed to dry out; air could then get in, which would spell disaster.
 You should try to avoid extremes of temperature so, ideally, lay bottles either on their side, or even upside down, in a room that is around 12 degrees and away from bright sunlight or frost.
 Don’t worry if it’s a bit damp as all the best cellars have quite a high level of humidity; this helps to keep the cork moist.
 An increasing number of producers are using synthetic corks or screwcaps to help avoid cork taint but this doesn’t alter the need to avoid those extremes.